-It’s unlikely that compression gear alone, like Hot Shapers Hot Belt, improves a person’s posture, but sometimes, wearing something that is marketed as a posture-improving garment can work almost like a placebo: it can influence that person to improve their posture.
+It’s unlikely that compression gear alone, like Hot Belt, improves a person’s posture.
+Sometimes, wearing something marketed as a posture-improving garment can work almost like a placebo: it can influence that person to improve their posture.

 Take, for example, a study published in the Journal of Chiropractic Medicineevaluated posture-cueing shirts and how they influenced cyclists’ perception of their ride performance and recovery.
 The study found that “A posture-cueing, compressive shirt was rated to have a perceived benefit by experienced cyclists for riding posture, postride posture, spine discomfort, and postride recovery.

 Hot Belt is not made with the specialized bands of compression shirts.
-Instead, it works to uniformly compress one portion of the body.
+Instead, it works to compress one portion of the body uniformly.
 This means that it could help your posture, but is most likely not as effective as medical-grade compression wear.